Audio inpainting of music by means of neural networks: Abstract

 \section{Abstract}

 We studied the ability of deep neural networks (DNNs) to restore missing audio content based on its context, a process usually referred to as audio inpainting.
-We focused on gaps in the range of tens of milliseconds, a condition which has not received much attention yet.
+We focused on gaps in the range of tens of milliseconds.
 The proposed DNN structure was trained on audio signals containing music and musical instruments, separately, with 64-ms long gaps.
 The input to the DNN was the context, i.e., the signal surrounding the gap, transformed into time-frequency (TF) coefficients.
-Two networks were analyzed, a DNN with complex-valued TF coefficient output and another one producing magnitude TF coefficient output, both based on the same network architecture.
-We found significant differences in the inpainting results between the two DNNs.
-In particular, we discuss the observation that the complex-valued DNN fails to produce reliable results outside the low frequency range.
-Further, our results were compared to those obtained from a reference method based on linear predictive coding (LPC).
-For instruments, our DNNs were not able to match the performance of reference method, although the magnitude network provided good results as well.
-For music, however, our magnitude DNN significantly outperformed the reference method, demonstrating a generally good usability of the proposed DNN structure for inpainting complex audio signals like music.
-This paves the road towards future, more sophisticated audio inpainting approaches based on DNNs.
+Our results were compared to those obtained from a reference method based on linear predictive coding (LPC).
+For music, our DNN significantly outperformed the reference method, demonstrating a generally good usability of the proposed DNN structure for inpainting complex audio signals like music.